-Alternative assumptions for the equilibrium distribution can be taken, such as a Poisson type of distribution (Figure 3-6) instead of a discrete Donnan type distribution and resulted in similar diffusion models cf. e.g. (Ochs et al., 2001; Tachi and Yotsuji, 2014).
-The various ambiguities in the model assumptions can only be resolved to a limited extent by macroscopic diffusion experiments.
+Alternative assumptions for the equilibrium distribution of cations between the diffuse layer and the bulk aqueous phase can be taken, such as a Poisson type of distribution (Figure 3-6) instead of a discrete Donnan type distribution.
+Such assumptions resulted in similar diffusion models cf. e.g. (Ochs et al., 2001; Tachi and Yotsuji, 2014).
+Furthermore, it has been also suggested that Stern layer species may exhibit surface diffusion effects (Krejci et al., 2021; Krejci et al., 2023).The various ambiguities in the model assumptions can only be resolved to a limited extent by macroscopic diffusion experiments.
 Ambiguities remain for instance with respect to the individual species concentrations and their molecular mobility's.
 More elaborated methods, such as spectroscopic, diffractive and microscopic techniques (e.g. Bostick et al. (2002); Ferrage (2016); Malikova et al. (2010); Park et al. (2008); Strawn and Sparks (1999)) are required to bound critical model assumptions.
-Similarly holds also for the use of atomistic simulation methods which can give more insight into the detailed structural characteristics and processes related to surface reactivity of clays (Bourg et al. (2017); Bourg and Sposito (2010); Churakov (2013); Churakov and Gimmi (2011); Cygan et al. (2009); Gimmi and Churakov (2019); Holmboe and Bourg (2014); Kosakowski et al. (2008); Tinnacher et al. (2016); Tournassat et al. (2016a))
+Similarly holds also for the use of atomistic simulation methods which can give more insight into the detailed structural characteristics and processes related to surface reactivity of clays (Bourg et al. (2017); Bourg and Sposito (2010); Churakov (2013); Churakov and Gimmi (2011); Cygan et al. (2009); Gimmi and Churakov (2019); Holmboe and Bourg (2014); Kosakowski et al. (2008); Tinnacher et al. (2016); Tournassat et al. (2016a)).